ricxi/a5-seg2105z/README.md

 Pandemic Registration System (A component based on Assignment #2)

 **Description:** a simple system that patients can use to register for a virus test.
 Medical staff can then open a repository

+Code for this system is stored under the directory pantracker: <https://github.com/irixoc/a5-seg2105z/tree/master/pantracker>

 ## Design & Architecture